 How I Learned to Freeze Tomatoes Whole: The Story:

 Several years ago, on a lovely Fall day, my mom came over and took a look at the MASSES of tomatoes in boxes all over my counters.
-My food dehydrator was loaded to the top with lovely drying tomatoes, but it was not keeping up with them!
+My food dehydrator was loaded to the top with lovely drying tomatoes.
+It was not keeping up with them!

 “Why don’t you freeze them?”
 She asked.
 “Well, it’s over 90 in my kitchen and I hate blanching and peeling tomatoes,” I replied.